aeiourun/OSRS-Speedrun-Route/no-authenticator-verbose.md

 ## Run Start

 ### Start
+- Log in.
-- Create your account name an submit it.
+- Create your account name and submit it.
 - Timer starts when you press accept on the character creation screen.

 ### Tutorial Island